harsh23exe/ptm-mamba/README.md

 ## Data

 We collect protein sequences and their PTM annotations from Uniprot-Swissprot.
 The PTM annotations are represented as tokens and used to replace the corresponding amino acids.
 The data can be downloaded from [here](https://drive.google.com/file/d/151KUp79tgBxphoIky1-ohyuvzIS1gtNS/view?usp=drive_link).
 Please place the data in  `protein_lm/dataset/`.
+Additionally, if you care about the source and how it's been processed, we open the data preprocessing code at `./ptm_data_preprocessing`.
+You can reproduce the extract same data from there.

 ## Configs